 - Examination: Pass the Architect Registration Examination (ARE).

-- Registration: Receive a license to practice architecture from a U.S. registration board.
+- Registration: Hold an license to practice architecture from a U.S. registration board.

-- Are you a foreign architect seeking NCARB certification?
-Learn how to apply through the foreign architect path.
+- Are you a foreign-licensed architect seeking NCARB certification?
+Learn how to apply through the Foreign Architect Path.